CRC: Fully General Model of Confidential Remote Computing: Conclusions Insights Gained

 \subsection{Lesson I: Underlying insecure system components enabling side-channel attacks}

+In case of \acrshort{tee}s, many of the software-based side channel attacks become possible due to architectural choices.
+The key lesson here is that when designing enclaves and \acrshort{tee} applications, manufacturers initially claimed that OS can be fully insecure and enclaves will be still isolated and fully protected from the malicious OS, we learned that this is not possible in practice, and the importance of the underlying insecure system components should not be ignored.
 Fully adversarial systems can deploy side-channel attacks against the applications running on top of them.
 Hardening techniques can mitigate side-channel attacks, but in order to avert the risk completely it would be necessary to remove the fundamental conditions inviting them.
-A system supporting enclave execution can be built with formally verified kernels (\eg~seL4) and utilise measured and attested boot features with TPM.
+A system supporting enclave execution can be built with formally verified kernels (\eg~seL4) and utilise measured and attested boot features with \acrshort{tpm}.
 This can ensure that the enclaves operate in benign and trusted systems.
 Electronic voting systems and IoT gateway systems managing a high number of entities and deploying mission-critical operations can benefit from such secure structures.